Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Terra Lodge

-6. Where to Stay in Cabo Verde for City Life
+Mindelo & Praia – Best places to stay in Cape Verde for City Life

 However, the most emblematic towns for their cultural offer are Mindelo on Sao Vicente and the capital Praia, on Santiago.

-One of my favorite things in Cape Verdean towns is that you’re never really far from nature whether it’s a gorgeous beach, an impressive mountainous landscape or lush vegetation.
+One of my favorite things in Cape Verdean towns is that you’re never far from nature, whether it’s a gorgeous beach, an impressive mountainous landscape or lush vegetation.

 1. Mindelo, Sao Vicente